 Then, he stayed on in England to study and play County Championship cricket.
-He was more successful as a bowler than batsman in his four summers in England, bagging a total of 238 wickets, including 92 in just 21 first-class matches at 19.31 runs each in 1949.
-In 1950, he scored 883 runs (average 22.07) in 31 matches in addition to taking 61 wickets (average 31.11).
+He was more successful as a bowler than a batsman in his four summers in England, bagging a total of 238 wickets, including 92 in just 21 first-class matches at 19.31 runs each in 1949.
+In 1950, he scored 883 runs (average of 22.07) in 31 matches in addition to taking 61 wickets (average of 31.11).

 He returned to Pakistan in late 1950 and captained the country to victory over the touring MCC team in an unofficial ‘Test’ at Karachi in 1951-52, an achievement that helped Pakistan gain full Test status.
 Kardar then captained Pakistan in 23 successive Tests, of which six were won and six lost, with 11 drawn.